vitest-dev/vitest/docs/guide/cli.md

   Run tests only against changed files.
 If no value is provided, it will run tests against uncommitted changes (including staged and unstaged).

   To run tests against changes made in the last commit, you can use `--changed HEAD~1`.
+If you want to compare it with a branch `--changed=origin/develop`.
 You can also pass commit hash or branch name.
+  > But remember, if you changed the `package.json`, all tests will be run.

   If paired with the `forceRerunTriggers` config option it will run the whole test suite if a match is found.